Discover Uzbekistan : Climate

 A rather mild winter

 Travelling to Uzbekistan in winter is still possible, but you can expect to face sub-zero temperatures, especially in January and February.
 These are the coldest months, and snow is not uncommon even in the desert.
 Even though, as Westerners, you'll enjoy the comfort of your hotel's heating system, remember to bring warm, insulating clothing.
 Gas cuts are frequent in winter, and heating systems can break down.
-Public transport, with the exception of the new TGV high-speed trains and air travel of course, is not really heated, and a bus journey in Karakalpakstan in December can be... freezing.
+Public transport, apart from trains and planes of course, is not really heated, and a bus journey in Karakalpakstan in December can be... freezing.
 Since the disappearance of the Aral Sea, temperatures have plummeted to -40°C in some places!

 Spring, the ideal season